DanielEgdal/DVE-Groups/README.md

 Additionally useful PDF's are generated to organisers.
 The program makes use of a slight modification of [Anker's scorecards](https://github.com/Daniel-Anker-Hermansen/WCA_tools_lib/tree/main/wca_scorecards_lib) for scorecards.

+Notes on install, for ubuntu to get the fonts do `apt-get install fonts-dejavu-extra`.
+This should be the best approach.
+Otherwise, use the fonts and specify them as `fname` like in one of the early instances.

 TODO:

 * Combined event handling (first competing, then juding).